hjst/tianqi/README.md

 embassy/consulate data).
 Conversely AQICN has more reliable AQI data, but gets its weather data from Yahoo, which isn't as accurate as the CMA.

-Also, I just wanted to type one command in the morning and immediately see just the data I care about.
+Also, I just wanted to type one command in the morning and immediately see only the data I care about.

 ## Alternatives